HAIRY WATERLEAF

 Click on each photo thumbnail to enlarge.

 Found in moist woodlands, flowering in May and June.
-At Neale Woods, it is common in the ravines of lower Bittersweet, Settler’s and Columbine Trails.
+At Neale Woods, it is common in its moist, shaded ravines.
 It does not occur at Fontenelle Forest.
 In fact, in Nebraska it is known to occur only in northern Douglas and southern Washington counties, the two counties in which Neale Woods is located.

 The lobed, hairier, maple-like leaves, and more open flowers with shorter, less prominent stamens, differentiate this plant from closely related Virginia Waterleaf (Hydrophyllum virginianum).

-Other common names include Notchbract and Appendiculated Waterleaf.
+Other common names include Notchbract, Great and Appendiculated Waterleaf.

 The content of NatureSearch is provided by dedicated volunteer Naturalists of Fontenelle Forest who strive to provide the most accurate information available.
 Contributors of the images retain their copyrights.
 The point of contact for this page is: Neal Ratzlaff.